sayed30/Online_Book_Store/README.md

-Online Book Store using HTML, JavaScript, Java Servlet, and SQL
+Online Book Store using HTML, JavaScript, Java Servlet, and SQL.
+Build with my team member for a school project.